-I could write an entire guide on just the amazing restaurants available on Anna Maria Island, maybe someday I’ll go spend a month on Anna Maria Island and do just that!
+I could write an entire guide on just the amazing restaurants available on Anna Maria Island.
+Maybe someday I’ll spend a month on Anna Maria Island and do just that!
 These are the ones we have visited, enjoyed, and would recommend.

-One of the first places we set out to enjoy was a restaurant on the north point of the island.
+One of the first places we set out to enjoy was a restaurant on the island’s north point.
 My daughter Cassie and I had visited this pier restaurant on a previous girls’ trip.

-I wanted so much to share The City Pier with Gary, but when we got there it was gone.
-I was so disappointed to discover that a recent hurricane had totally destroyed The Anna Maria City Pier.
+I wanted so much to share The City Pier with Gary, but when we got there, it was gone.
+I was so disappointed to discover that a recent hurricane had destroyed The Anna Maria City Pier.

 On the previous visit with my daughter, we had enjoyed great food, locals relaxing while fishing, and friendly conversation all on The City Pier.